Orthodontic Services – Arlington Heights, IL

 Woman with clear and ceramic braces

 Another name for clear/ceramic braces is “tooth-colored braces.”
 The brackets and wires for this type of braces are made from either clear plastic materials or ceramic that closely matches the color of the enamel.
 They can still make the same kind of corrections as regular braces, but they won’t stand out nearly as much.
-Patients who want a discreet orthodontic treatment but are unable to get clear aligners should ask if clear/ceramic braces are an option.
+Patients who want a discreet orthodontic treatment but are unable to get Clear Aligners should ask if clear/ceramic braces are an option.

 Learn More About Clear/Ceramic Braces